NBNK eyes bid for Lloyds branches if Co-Op deal fails

-* NBNK keen to offer something if Co-Op deal fails - sources

-* NBNK has also been linked to possible deal with NAB UK

-LONDON, March 25 British banking venture NBNK is waiting on the sidelines to see if it can make a fresh approach to Lloyds should Lloyds' planned sale of 632 bank branches to The Co-Operative Group fail, two sources close to the matter said.
+LONDON British banking venture NBNK NBNK.L is waiting on the sidelines to see if it can make a fresh approach to Lloyds (LLOY.L) should Lloyds' planned sale of 632 bank branches to The Co-Operative Group fail, two sources close to the matter said.

 "They remain keen to offer something to Lloyds should the Co-Op deal fall apart," one of the sources said on Sunday.